Support from Trusts & Foundations makes everything we do possible.

-Below are some examples of how Trusts and Foundations have helped Scottish Ballet to achieve its global reputation in artistic excellence and have supported our company mission to make dance as widely accessible as possible.
+Our Trusts and Foundations help us to achieve Scottish Ballet’s global reputation in artistic excellence and further our company mission to make dance as widely accessible as possible.
+Below are just some of the projects that our Trusts and Foundations help us bring to life

 From timeless and delightfully magical adaptations of the fairytale classics, to brave reimagining of archetypal classics, Scottish Ballet produces captivating world premieres, European premieres and Scottish Ballet premieres.